lacondeguy/discord_scraper/README.md

 # discord scraper
-Simple Discord text scraper from few channels
+A simple discord text parser from multiple channels using requests.